Where Your Money Goes

 Patient and Family Centred Care

 Community support helps ensure that, in addition to providing the best treatments possible for patients’ injuries and illnesses, experts at the Alberta Children’s Hospital have the resources to care for kids’ spirits.
-Donations to the Foundation ensure that specially designed programming and supports are available for young patients and their families during their hospital journey.
-Here are just a few examples of how community support impacts Patient and Family Centred Care at the Alberta Children’s Hospital:
+Donations ensure specially designed programming and supports are available for young patients and their families during their hospital journey.
+Here are just a few examples of how community support impacts Patient and Family Care at the Alberta Children’s Hospital:

 The Goal: To ensure all children and families have access to the information, technology and people that support care and decision-making.